 The usual dose is 50 mg (1 tablet) daily.

 Certain people such as the elderly or those with kidney problems may require a lower

 Swallow the tablets whole with a glass of water.

 Take your medicine at about the same time each day.

 Taking it at the same time each day will have the best effect.
 It will also help you

 It does not matter if you take NOTEN before or after food.

 Continue taking your medicine for as long as your doctor tells you to.

-This medicine helps to treat high blood pressure, irregular heart beat, heart attacks and prevent angina but does not cure
+This medicine helps to treat your condition but it does not cure it.
+It is important

 If you forget to take it